-Chai tea is still pretty high up on my list of favorites.
-Although now that I have been introduced to Dirty Chai (Chai tea with a shot of espresso), it may take number one again.
+Chai is still pretty high up on my list of favorites.
+Although now that I have been introduced to Dirty Chai (Chai with a shot of espresso), it may take number one again.

 I just love the mixture of spices and the intoxicating aroma of freshly brewed chai tea.
 The cinnamon, cardamom, cloves, ginger, they all come together to tickle and excite my senses.

 Coffee cakes refer to a simple cake with some sort of streusel topping.
 It is an informal cake served to guests over for coffee or tea.
-It can also be served for breakfast or as an afternoon snack.
+Coffee cake can also be served for breakfast or as an afternoon snack.

 Chai Spice Coffee Cake

-- 3 Tbsp light brown sugar, packed
+- 3 Tablespoon light brown sugar, packed

-- 1/3 cup granulated sugar
+- ⅓ cup granulated sugar

-- 1 cup pecans, lightly toasted, chopped
+- 1 cup lightly toasted pecans, chopped

-- 1/2 tsp ground cinnamon
+- ½ teaspoon ground cinnamon

-- 1/4 tsp ground ginger
+- ¼ teaspoon ground ginger

-- 1/4 tsp ground cardamom
+- ¼ teaspoon ground cardamom

-- 1/4 tsp ground cloves
+- ¼ teaspoon ground cloves

-- 1/4 tsp black pepper
+- ¼ teaspoon freshly ground black pepper

-- 3 Tbsp all-purpose flour
+- 3 Tablespoon all-purpose flour

-- 2 Tbsp unsalted butter, room temperature
+- 2 Tablespoon unsalted butter, room temp

-- 2 cups all-purpose flour
+- 2 cup all-purpose flour

-- 1 tsp baking powder
+- 1 teaspoon baking powder

-- 1 tsp baking soda
+- 1 teaspoon baking soda

-- 1/2 tsp ground cinnamon
+- ½ teaspoon ground cinnamon

-- 1 1/2 cup granulated sugar
+- 1 ½ cup granulated sugar

 - 1 cup unsalted butter, softened

-- 3 large eggs, room temperature
+- 3 large eggs, room temp

-- 2 tsp vanilla paste
+- 2 teaspoon vanilla paste or pure vanilla extract

-- 1/2 cup sour cream
+- ½ cup sour cream